tips

 Arm out the windowUp to €100

-Emergency corridor: When traffic stops on multi-lane roads, drivers must create a central emergency corridor.
+When traffic stops on multi-lane roads, drivers must create a central emergency corridor.
 Left lane moves left, all others move right, leaving the middle clear for emergency vehicles.
+This has been enforced since 2025.

-Motorcycles in traffic: Motorcyclists can now use the right-hand hard shoulder during standstill traffic, but only up to 30 km/h and must yield to emergency vehicles.
+Motorcyclists can use the right-hand hard shoulder during standstill traffic, but only up to 30 km/h and must yield to emergency vehicles.

 Spanish law requires certain items in every vehicle.
 Rental cars should have these, but you're legally responsible for checking.